-Calibration and validation activities associated with ESA’s Soil Moisture and Ocean Salinity (SMOS) mission launched in 2009 and the NASA’s upcoming Soil Moisture Active Passive (SMAP) mission scheduled for launch in 2014.
+Calibration and validation activities associated with ESA’s Soil Moisture and Ocean Salinity (SMOS) mission launched in 2009 and NASA’s Soil Moisture Active Passive (SMAP) mission launched in 2015.

 Jonard F., Weihermüller L., Schwank M., Jadoon K. Z., Vereecken H., Lambot S. 2015.
 Estimation of hydraulic properties of a sandy soil using ground-based active and passive microwave remote sensing.
 IEEE Transactions on Geoscience and Remote Sensing, 53(6): 3095-3109.

 Dimitrov M., Vanderborght J., Kostov K.G., Jadoon K.Z., Weihermüller L., Jackson T.J., Bindlish R., Pachepsky Y., Schwank M., Vereecken H. 2014.
 Soil hydraulic parameters and surface soil moisture of a tilled bare soil plot inversely derived from L-band brightness temperatures.
 Vadose Zone Journal, 13(1).